nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-02-09-JVM-Compilation.md

 The virtual machine decides which level of compilation to apply to a particular block of code based on **how often it is being run** and how complex or time-consuming it is.

-the higher the number, the more profiled the code has been.
+The higher the number, the more profiled the code has been.

 If the code has been called enough times, then we reach level four and the C2 compiler has been used instead.

-And this means that our code is even more optimized than when it was compiled using the C1 compiler
+And this means that our code is even more optimized than when it was compiled using the C1 compiler.

-and the Java virtual machine can actually decide.

 # Tuning the code cache

 `-XX:+PrintCodeCache`
 If the code cache is full, the warning message is `code cache is full, compiler has been disabled.`

 ```log
 CodeHeap 'non-profiled nmethods': size=119168Kb used=12Kb max_used=12Kb free=119155Kb